akeyhero/simple_update_checker/README.md

 # The Simple Update Checker

-The Simple Update Checker will detect updates on a web page and notify you via emails.
+The Simple Update Checker will detect updates on a web page and notify that via emails for you.

 ## Setup